khmelfe/Dyscreen/README.md

 # Dyscreen — Learning disabilities Screening System

 Dyscreen is an AI-powered system for **screening** Learning disabilities from handwriting samples.
 A user uploads (or draws) a handwriting image; the backend runs a deep-learning model and a set of image-analysis features, then returns a **screening probability** together with annotated visuals.

 > **Important:** Dyscreen is a screening aid, **not a diagnostic tool**.
 It is designed to flag handwriting that may warrant further attention and to encourage referral to a qualified professional.
-It does not diagnose dysgraphia.
+It does not diagnose Learning disabilities.
+.

 ---